top of page

 About Me

 I moved around a lot growing up.
 I lived all over the place.
-The one constant was television.
+The one constant thing was television.
 It felt like I was raised and educated by my portable analogue TV.
-Not everything connected, but certain things really did.
-Classic films, kitchen sink dramas, quirky comedies, art house cinema, film noir and French avant-garde.
+Not everything I saw connected with me, but certain things really did.
+Classic films, kitchen sink dramas, alternative comedies, art house cinema, film noir and French avant-garde.

 Moving around the country exposed me to different circumstances and perspectives, shaping how I see things and relate to people.
 The disruption to my education meant I left home and school at fifteen with no qualifications but I later found my way into art school, graduating in Fine Art, Film and Animation.